 to a single computer, the server would handle all the connections.

 This solution works very well and is elegant in its simplicity.
-If

-you are using RDP, you should change the following options:
+using RDP, you should change the following options:

 Both of these options reduce the graphic intensiveness of the application.